 - Your treatment site is mapped out.

-- The amount of radiation that gets to your nearby tissues is as small as possible.
+- The radiation dose to nearby tissues is as small as possible.

-During your simulation, you will have x-rays taken and your skin will be marked with little tattoo dots.
-These marks identify the area that will be treated.
+During your simulation, you will have x-rays done and your skin may be marked with little tattoo dots.
+These marks help your team make sure you’re in the right position for your radiation therapy.

 Your simulation will take 2 to 4 hours but can be longer depending on the treatment your doctor has planned for you.

-Wear comfortable clothes that are easy to take off because you may need to change into a hospital gown.
-Do not wear jewelry, powders, or lotions.
+- Wear comfortable clothes that are easy to take off because you may need to change into a hospital gown.
+Don’t wear jewelry, powders, or lotions.

 Some people will need to have other procedures done before the simulation to help in treatment planning.
 If you need to have any of the procedures below, we will schedule them for you.